 Planar Magnetic Headphone Examples

-The Hifiman Sundara (link to compare prices on Amazon and B&H Photo/Video) is a mid-range pair of planar magnetic headphones.
+The Hifiman Sundara (link to check the price at B&H Photo/Video) is a mid-range pair of planar magnetic headphones.

 - Frequency response: 6 Hz – 75 kHz